 SHRA's Development & Federal Programs monitoring policy is for staff to provide ongoing technical assistance, monitor sub-recipients, and make site visits on a regular basis to ensure program compliance with HUD regulations.
 Monitoring assists in determining if the subrecipient is carrying out its program and activities within the timeline denoted in the subrecipient agreement.
 It also ensures that the required records are maintained to demonstrate compliance with applicable regulations.
 In 2022, Federal Programs staff conducted monitoring desk reviews but on-site reviews continued to be postponed due to continuing difficulties conducting in-person activities due to the COVID-19 pandemic.
-One in person monitoring was conducted for the Fair Housing Activity related to Sacramento Self Help Housing Renters Helpline.

-Staff monitors CDBG, ESG and HOPWA contracts, financial management systems, timeliness, and programmatic activity for compliance.
+Staff monitors CDBG and ESG contracts, financial management systems, timeliness, and programmatic activity for compliance.
 Staff is committed to providing accurate unduplicated demographic information in IDIS to comply with HUD's reporting requirements.
-Client demographics are also entered into HMIS for ESG participants and some HOPWA participants.
+Client demographics are also entered into HMIS for ESG participants.

 SHRA's Portfolio Management Division regularly monitors HOME-assisted properties to confirm that residents qualify for HOME designated units and borrowers comply with regulatory requirements as outlined in property agreements.
-Due to the pandemic, onsite visits were not conducted.
-Staff performed desk reviews.
+In 2022, on-site and desk reviews were conducted.

-On October 31st of each year, HUD requires that the city have no more than 1.5 times the entitlement grant allocation in its account.
+On October 31st of each year, HUD requires that the County have no more than 1.5 times its entitlement grant allocation in its account.
 SHRA staff performed regular reviews of expenditures and recommended Action Plan amendments and worked with sub-recipients to facilitate timely expenditures.
-SHRA did not meet the timeliness requirement and will continue to work diligently with its sub recipients on timely invoicing.
-Construction related projects have had delays due to bids coming in higher than expected, no respondents requiring re-bidding, and weather related delays (i.e. heavy rainfall).
-SHRA and City staff meet on a regular basis to discuss projects which includes SHRA's expectation of timely invoicing.
+SHRA did not meet the timeliness requirement by October 31, 2022 and will continue to work diligently with its subrecipients on timely invoicing.
+Construction related projects have delays due to bids coming in higher than expected, no respondents requiring re-bidding, and weather-related delays (i.e. heavy rainfall).
+SHRA and the County staff meet on a regular basis to discuss projects which includes SHRA's expectation of timely invoicing.